UPPMAX/uppmax_intro_day_1/docs/sessions/login.md

 ## Introduction

+In this session, we warm up for using the UPPMAX HPC cluster called Rackham.
+Here we introduce the first terms, such as 'HPC cluster'.

 We will practice using the UPPMAX documentation, so that you are confident that you can find what you need and understand what is written.